 On Saturday 2 March, trial matches for the upcoming fixtures with Wales, Ireland and England took place at Cathkin Park.
 A number of Queen's Park players took part.

 Queen's Park were down south on Saturday 9 March for a return match with Corinthians at London's Kennington Oval.
 Despite disagreeable weather and many counter-attractions, over 4,000 spectators were in attendance.
 Corinthians fielded a very strong side but the Spiders had several regulars missing.
 Queen's Park went down to a 4-0 defeat on a very heavy ground.
 Queen's defended doggedly in the first half, with Kenny Anderson superb in goal, but Corinthians went into the break with a one-goal lead.
 Dewhurst was the scorer.
-The Londoners scored a further three times in the second half, through Gerard Dewhurst and Robert Gosling (2), to earn a well-deserved victory.
+The Londoners scored a further three times in the second half, through Gerard Dewhurst and Robert Gosling (2), to earn a deserved victory, although Queen's were unlucky not to score on a number of occasions.

 On Saturday 23 March, Queen's Park were at home once more, with Third Lanark the visitors.
 Heavy rain and a strong wind affected the attendance.
 Queen's made an impressive start to the match and were two goals ahead in 20 minutes.
 Willie Lambie was the scorer on both occasions.
 For the first goal, he was sent through by former Ayr Parkhouse player John Cameron and beat 'keeper Ross with a smart shot.
 The North British Daily Mail described his second goal in these terms - "... the ball was pounced upon in a brilliant manner by Lambie, who bounded past the Volunteer backs like a deer, and banged the leather into the net."
 A few minutes before half-time, David Stewart scored a third for Queen's from a scrimmage.
 Queen's Park had to face the wind in the second half but held on comfortable for a 3-0 victory.
 While his teammates were facing Third Lanark, Donald Sillars was a member of the Scotland side that drew 1-1 with Wales in Wrexham.